unosquare/ffmediaelement/README.md

 ## Announcements
 - Current Status: (2018-01-31) - 2.0, codenamed Michelob is now in RC1 (see the <a href="https://github.com/unosquare/ffmediaelement/releases">Releases</a>)
-- RC1's NuGet package is unusable in Windows Forms apps.
+- RC1 NuGet package is unusable in Windows Forms apps.
 This has been fixed.
 Please wait for the next release.
+- RC1 NuGet package incorrectly targets Framework version 4.6.2.
+It will be retargeted to 4.6.1
 - NuGet Package available here: https://www.nuget.org/packages/FFME.Windows/
 - FFmpeg Version: <a href="http://ffmpeg.zeranoe.com/builds/win32/shared/ffmpeg-3.4-win32-shared.zip">3.4.0 (32-bit)</a>
 - For a history of old commits see the repo: https://github.com/unosquare/ffplaydotnet